Aquaculture Thematic Methods

 3.1.1 Marine Cage Systems

-Marine cage aquaculture involves net-pen structures moored in coastal or offshore waters, typically used for finfish species such as salmon, sea bass, and cobia.
-Key accounting characteristics include:
+Marine cage aquaculture involves net-pen structures moored in coastal or offshore waters, typically for finfish such as salmon, sea bass, and cobia.

 3.1.2 Coastal Pond Systems

-Pond-based aquaculture utilizes constructed enclosures on land or in intertidal areas, commonly used for shrimp, tilapia, and milkfish.
-Accounting features include:
+Pond-based aquaculture utilizes constructed enclosures on land or in intertidal areas, commonly for shrimp, tilapia, and milkfish.

 3.1.3 Integrated Multi-Trophic Aquaculture

 Integrated multi-trophic aquaculture (IMTA) co-cultures species at different trophic levels, where waste from fed species (e.g., finfish) provides nutrients for extractive species (e.g., seaweed, shellfish).
-These systems present specific accounting considerations:
+Accounting considerations:

 - Multiple outputs: Production accounts record outputs from each component species with appropriate allocation of shared inputs, following standard SNA treatment of joint production[26]